LaryngectomyComplete laryngectomy; Partial laryngectomy

 Laryngectomy is surgery to remove all or part of the larynx (voice box) in your throat.

 Laryngectomy is major surgery that is done in the hospital.
-Before surgery you will receive general anesthesia.
-This will make you asleep and unable to feel pain.
+Before surgery you will receive general anesthesia .
+You will be asleep and pain-free.

 Total laryngectomy removes the whole larynx.
-Part of your pharynx my be taken out as well.
-Your pharynx is the tube air moves through from your nose.
-It connects with your larynx.
+Part of your pharynx may be taken out as well.
+Your pharynx is the mucous membrane-lined passage between your nasal passages and esophagus.

-- The larynx and tissue around it will be removed, The lymph noses may also be taken out.
+- The larynx and tissue around it will be removed.
+The lymph nodes may also be removed.

 - The surgeon will then make an opening in your trachea and a hole in front of your neck.
 Your trachea will be attached to this hole.
 The hole is called a stoma.
 After surgery you will breathe through your stoma.
 It will never be removed.

-- Your muscles and skin will be closed with stitches or clips.
+- Your esophagus, muscles, and skin will be closed with stitches or clips.
 You may have tubes coming from your wound for a while after surgery.

 - A TEP is a small hole in your windpipe (trachea) and the tube that moves food from your throat to your stomach (esophagus).